-Modern exploration began in the 1970s, with a few drill holes by ASARCO and Noranda, followed in 1979 by an extensive program of shallow drilling by Houston Oil and Minerals ("HOM").
+Modern exploration began in the 1970s, with a few drill holes by ASARCO and Noranda Inc., followed in 1979 by an extensive program of shallow drilling by Houston Oil and Minerals ("HOM").
 Claims centered on what later became the historical Boss mine were optioned in 1981 by Falcon Exploration ("Falcon"), who proceeded to delineate the Boss area mineralization.
 Homestake Mining Company ("Homestake") optioned Falcon's peripheral claims in 1987 and discovered gold mineralization under pediment cover south of Black Rock.
 Homestake relinquished the claims in 1987.
 Concurrent with the Homestake program, Falcon constructed the small, open-pit heap-leach Boss mine.
-During 1988 and 1989 The Boss mine produced approximately 32,000 ounces of gold from about 544,300t.
+During 1988 and 1989 the Boss mine produced approximately 32,000 ounces of gold from about 544,300 tonnes of material.

-Westgold and Mintec Resources optioned the Boss area claims from Falcon in August of 1988 and undertook a surface exploration and drilling program.
+Westley Exploration Inc. and Mintek Resources optioned the Boss area claims from Falcon in August 1988 and undertook a surface exploration and drilling program.
 During this time the Berg area gold mineralization was discovered south of the Boss mine.

-In 1992, Kennecott Exploration staked claims northeast of the Boss mine and drilled 65 RC holes in 1993 to 1995 to discover the Castle mineralized zone east of the Boss mine.
+In 1992, Kennecott Exploration staked claims northeast of the Boss mine and drilled 65 RC holes between 1993 to 1995 to discover the Castle mineralized zone east of the Boss mine.
 Fischer-Watt Gold Company ("FWG") purchased the Kennecott claims in 1996 and staked additional claims around the periphery of the Kennecott block.
 Ground to the west and south, including the Berg and Black Rock zones, had become open and was staked by Platoro West Inc. ("Platoro") earlier in 1996.

-In 1998 Cordex leased the FWG claims, conducted RC drilling and estimated historical "Geologic Resources" for the Castle, Black Rock and Berg zones that together totaled 11.2 million short tons with an average grade of 0.024oz Au/ton.
-At that time Cordex was a subsidiary of Rayrock Resources Inc. This historical estimate is not in accordance with NI 43-101, Allegiant is not treating these historical resources as current mineral resources, and the authors caution the reader that this estimate should not be relied upon.
-The authors have not done sufficient work to classify the historical resources as current mineral resources and are unaware of what work needs to be done to upgrade or verify the historical estimate as current mineral resources.
+In 1998 Cordex leased the FWG claims, conducted RC drilling and estimated historical "Geologic Resources" for the Castle, Black Rock and Berg zones.
+This historical estimate is not in accordance with NI 43-101 and Allegiant is not treating these historical resources as current mineral resources.
+The resources presented in Section 14.3 supersedes this estimate and is the Current Resource for Castle.